TriForceX/BootstrapExtended/wordpress/wp-content/plugins/simple-history/readme.txt

 * **Menu edits**
 * **Option screens**<br>
 view details about changes made in the differnt settings sections of WordPress.
 Things like changes to the site title and the permalink structure will be logged.
+* **Privacy page**<br>
+when a privacy page is created or set to a new page.
+* **Data Export**<br>
+see when a privacy data export request is added and when this request is approved by the user, downloaded by an admin, or emailed to the user.
+* **User Data Erasure Requests**<br>
+see when a user privacy data export request is added and when this request is approved by the user and when the user data is removed.

 #### Support for third party plugins

 By default Simple History comes with built in support for the following plugins:

+**Advanced Custom Fields (ACF)**<br>
+[ACF](https://www.advancedcustomfields.com/) adds fields to your posts and pages.
+Simple History will log changes made to the field groups and the fields inside field groups.
+Your will be able to see when both field groups and fields are created and modified.

 **User Switching**<br>
 The [User Switching plugin](https://wordpress.org/plugins/user-switching/) allows you to quickly swap between user accounts in WordPress at the click of a button.